daormar/debasher/doc/design_doc_resident.md

   diverted, so nothing is reordered and no separate journal of the processing order is needed. **Done on 2026-09-20**, see the order of implementation below.
-- **The checkpoint stores positions, not the epoch of a log segment.** Besides `state` and `channel_state` it holds: `processed_upto` (the `pos` of the item whose processing captured the state: a peer's first marker, or the `INTERACT` that started the round), `closed_ports` (the input ports that had received `CLOSE` at that point), `out_seq` (the sender counter of each output port, see below) and `last_seq` (the last sender number accepted on each input port). `CHECKPOINT_SCHEMA_VERSION` goes up.
+- **The checkpoint stores positions, not the epoch of a log segment.** Besides `state` and `channel_state` it holds `processed_upto` (the `pos` of the item whose processing captured the state: a peer's first marker, or the `INTERACT` that started the round), and the schema version is 2.
-  Today every capture happens on the brain thread (the periodic snapshot timer does not exist yet), so `processed_upto` is always well defined.
+  **Done on 2026-09-20.** `closed_ports` (the input ports that had received `CLOSE` at that point), `out_seq` (the sender counter of each output port, see below) and `last_seq` (the last sender number accepted on each input port) join it in the steps that need them, in the same version.
+Every capture happens on the brain thread (the periodic snapshot timer does not exist yet), so `processed_upto` is always well defined.
-- **Recovery** is the startup sequence of point 2 with a different drain: restore the latest checkpoint, then replay, in order, every `DATA` record of the log with `pos` greater than `processed_upto`.
+- **Recovery** is the startup sequence of point 2: restore the latest checkpoint, then replay, in order, every `DATA` record of the log with `pos` greater than `processed_upto`, all of them when there is no checkpoint, since the state is then the default one.
 That covers what had been processed before the crash and what had arrived but not yet been processed, with no distinction between the two.
-A `CLOSE` record after `processed_upto` only updates `closed_ports`.
-The counters `pos`, `out_seq` and `last_seq` are rebuilt from the checkpoint and the log.
-Replay writes nothing to the log.
+A `CLOSE` record after `processed_upto` will only update `closed_ports`.
+The counter `pos` is rebuilt from the checkpoint and the log, and `out_seq` and `last_seq` will be.
+Replay writes nothing to the log. **Done on 2026-09-20.**
 - **Pruning** is by position: the log is split into segment files named by their first `pos`, and those that end below the `processed_upto` of the oldest retained checkpoint are deleted; the active segment is never touched.